jlcash61/FA-Markup/Docs/DevGuide.md

 ⚡ Question for you:
 Do you want me to **combine dev-doc + README into one long Markdown doc**, or keep them **separate** (README for GitHub, full docs for internal reference)?

+📦 Deployment

+Supports static hosting (GitHub Pages, Firebase Hosting, Cloudflare Pages).
+Make sure to serve with HTTPS for full PWA install support.

+🔮 Roadmap

+Symbol library expansion (AV, VO, custom).

+User preferences (line thickness, text font/size).

+Toolbar grouping & dropdown menus.

+Export with editable metadata.

+Keyboard shortcuts.

+Easter eggs / branding (BorgworX ✨).

+🏷️ License

+MIT (Free to use & modify)

+---

+Next step → I’ll write the **Developer Docs** with a full program flow & function reference (based on `app.js`).

+👉 Do you want that doc dropped in the repo as `/docs/DeveloperGuide.md` so you can keep it versioned?